CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

         2. Claude 3.5 Sonnet (prepay)
     2. code:
         1. ChatGPT4o [OpenAI Batch API](https://platform.openai.com/docs/guides/batch/overview) (Plus Plan)
-        2. langchain calling 3 LLMs via APIs:
+        2. [langchain](https://www.langchain.com/) calling 3 LLMs via APIs:
             1. Gemini 1.5 Pro
             2. Claude 3.5 Sonnet
             3. ChatGPT4

+!!! notes
+    1. The full CWE standard was used here for illustration purposes
+       1. A subset of CWEs could be used if that is desired.
+       2. In practice, several hundred CWEs are assigned to CVEs.
+    2.

 ## CISA Vulnrichment